-and provide an approximate date (i. costs of attendance will be available our institution's final 2009 -2010 academic year

-G1 Undergraduate full-time tuition, reand room and board for a full-time usemester or 45 quarter hours for instrumber of credits).
-A full academic to June; usually equated to two sem one-four plan.
-Room and board is domeal plan.
-Required fees include on tuition (e.g., registration, health, or a use). indergraduate student in stitutions that derive and year refers to the perion lesters, two trimesters, efined as double occupally charges that all full-terms. for the FULL 2009-2010 anual tuition by multiplying d of time generally extending three quarters, or the personancy and 19 meals per viline students must pay the academic year (30 credit hour cost by ding from September riod covered by a four- veek or the maximum nat are not included in
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2010-2011 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS T HOL TOUR Ondorgraduated
+G1 PRIVATE INSTITUTIONS

-• Tuition:
+Tuition:

 G1 PUBLIC INSTITUTIONS

-• Tuition:
+Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

-• In-state (out-of-district):
+In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

 Tuition:

 G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

--
+04 Commando analiza tratica and an array d board too //f T 1

 G1 Comprehensive tuition and room an ' •

-college cannot provide separate tuit ion and room and
+college cannot provide separate tuiti on and room and

-board fees):
+board fees): I

-To ::

 G1 Other:

+Gi Outer.

 G2 Minimum Maximum

-GZ IVIII III III III ινιαλιΠΙΙΙΠΙ